mavisluan/mobile-flashcards/README.md

 # MobileFlashCards Project

-- MobileFlashCards Project is a mobile application, build with ReactJS.
+- MobileFlashCards Project is a mobile application, build with React Native.
 - It allows users to study collections of flashcards